ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 quit
 ```

-Unfortunately the table definition of `host_inventory` has to be changed for
+Unfortunately, the table definition of `host_inventory` needs to be changed to
-the table to fit into the mariadb 10.3 dynamic table format.  (see
+fit the mariadb 10.3 dynamic table format.  (see [row-size-too-large] for
-[row-size-too-large] for details)
+details).

 Add the following two lines at the beginning of:
 `/usr/share/zabbix-server-mysql/schema.sql.gz`